codefresh-io/docs.codefresh.io/_docs/kb/articles/disable-status-updates-to-github.md

-This article describes how to stop status update from a pipeline to GitHub.
+This article describes how to stop status update to GitHub from a pipeline.

 >**NOTE**
 Disabling status updates to GitHub is currently supported only via CLI for Codefresh pipelines.